canwe/blog/_posts/2009-08-19-how-to-create-a-new-log-file-for-each-time-the-application-runs.md

     log4j.appender.fileout.layout = org.apache.log4j.PatternLayout
     log4j.appender.fileout.File = D:/temp/dynamiclogger/logs.log

 If you look at the property *log4j.appender.fileout*, our customized file appender is associated with this appender.
-We have also given a log file name 'log.log' in the above configuration file.
+We have also given a log file name 'log.log'Â in the above configuration file.
 So, with the above configuration, when you run your application, the log files will be generated in this fashion: logs-1250696128437.log, logs-1250696142828.log.